1. THE FORMATIVE YEARS (1848-1866)

 Tom's former school colleague (and former Prime Minister) Arthur Balfour becomes Secretary of State for Foreign Affairs, 1916–1919

 July 1: Massacre on the Somme, with 20,000 British dead and 40,000 wounded on first day.
-Among those who fought in this dreadful battle in July 1916 were Norman Stronge, Alan Cameron, Ted Brown (of Alcock & Brown), Hubert Gough, William Allgood and Captain Maurice Collis-Sandes (killed).
-Over 5,500 Ulstermen were amongst thoe killed or disabled, going over the top for King and Empire.
+Among those who fought in this dreadful battle were Norman Stronge, Alan Cameron, Ted Brown (of Alcock & Brown), Hubert Gough, William Allgood and Captain Maurice Collis-Sandes (killed).
+Over 5,500 Ulstermen were amongst those killed or disabled, going over the top for King and Empire.